 There are many other cages available in pet stores.
 Some cages have multiple levels and tunnels.
 These cages can be quite costly and difficult to clean.
 These cages can also be a tight fit for some of the larger varieties of hamsters such as the Syrian hamster.

 Both glass and plastic aquariums can be used as housing.
 I don't like using aquariums because of the lack of ventilation and the susceptibility of the animal being over heated.
 Glass aquariums are heavy and cumbersome to clean.
 A plastic or acrylic aquarium is lighter and easier to clean.
-Make sure the aquarium has a well ventilated and has secure lid.
+Make sure the aquarium is well ventilated and has a secure lid.
 The hamster needs fresh air.
 A well-ventilated lid is also necessary to keep condensation from building up inside the cage.

 Comfortable and healthy bedding is a must for the hamster.
 They must build a comfortable nest out of safe materials.
 Don't ever use cotton or wool bedding because it can cause harm if the hamster ingests it or becomes entangled in the material.
 Many hamsters have died because of this "fluffy material."
 The hamsters that died at the result of this fluffy bedding material died of blockage and choking.
 Cedar chips and pine chips should also be avoided.
 Pine and cedar have strong oils and are odoriferous.
 Pine and cedar can cause respiratory problems in hamsters and all other small caged critters.
 A good wood shaving bedding material is aspen shavings.
 Paper based shavings are also available and are safe.